 My wife and I don’t often take long drives when we travel.
 But we decide a road trip is in order for a round-trip visit from downtown San Diego to the Four Seasons Resort Scottsdale at Troon North.
+So, a list of 10 Road Trip Tips is in order.

 Do car maintenance.